almostengr/almostengrwebsite/web/docs/lifestyle/2021-05-24-tsa-precheck-differences.md

 author: Kenny Robinson
 posted: 2021-05-24
 category: lifestyle
-keywords: flying in the US, flying domestic, tsa, tsa pre-check, tsa pre check, clear, what is tsa pre-check, tsa precheck, tsa united states, tsa pre-screened
+keywords: flying in the US, flying domestic, tsa, tsa Pre-Check, tsa pre check, clear, what is tsa Pre-Check, tsa precheck, tsa united states, tsa pre-screened
 ---

 ## Background

 I took my first flights after being approved for
 <a href="https://www.tsa.gov/precheck" target="_blank">TSA Pre-Check</a>.
 I signed up early in 2020, and then boom...
 COVID hit.
-Thus I lost an entire year of pre-check because it was not safe to travel with a lot of other people.
+Thus I lost an entire year of Pre-Check because it was not safe to travel with a lot of other people.
 Since I was not traveling by myself, I chose not to use the dedicated Pre-Check line that is available at the airport.
 My experience